lanlanlue/URL-Editor/README.md

 # URL-Editor
-This is a small widgt for editing URL
+This is a small widget for editing URL